-I measured the inside of each drawer and then using a straight edge ruler and rotary cutter, I cut the vinyl to size.
+I measured the inside of each drawer and then using a straight-edge ruler and rotary cutter, I cut the vinyl to size.
 I don’t like adhering drawer liners to my pieces just in case whoever buys them doesn’t like the design.
-I’d prefer to cut them EXACT so they lay perfectly in the drawers and can easily be removed to clean etc.
+I’d prefer to cut them exactly so they lay perfectly in the drawers and can easily be removed to clean etc.

 It complements the piece beautifully!

 Here’s the step-by-step on Youtube.
 If you have any problems viewing below, feel free to watch it on my Youtube Channel here… and don’t forget to subscribe! 🙂